WJY-norainu/cs2102-python-flask-setup-guide/README.md

     )
 ```
 Replace `<username>`, `<password>`, and `<port>` with the actual configuration of your database.
+If you are not sure about `<port>` and don't recall changing such a value during initial setup or launching of PostgreSQL server, then it should be `5432` by default.

 To run the web service, you must navigate to the `app` directory and run the following command: